Having Numb Hands While Sleeping

 Having the feeling of puffiness or swelling is usually just that - a "feeling".
 That's because your skin feels that way, but looks perfectly normal.
 And usually the skin is not discolored.

 It's rarer for carpal tunnel to cause actual swelling.
 When it does, usually it's confined to the fingers only.
-The skin is also not usually discolored.
+The skin is not usually discolored.

 Carpal tunnel sign #6 - Weakness